ranja-sarkar/Optimization-NOGD/README.md

 Well-known **optimization algorithms** for **continuous variables** in the objective function are simulated annealing, particle swarm method, genetic algorithm.
+These are also the ones that do not use gradient to optimize.

 1. **Simulated annealing**